mobify/vellum/README.md

 Vellum was built with a whole lot of care by [Jeff Kamo](http://www.twitter.com/jeffkamo), [Kyle Peatt](http://twitter.com/kpeatt), and [Ryan Frederick](http://twitter.com/ry5n).
 It is maintained and funded on [Mobify](http://www.mobify.com)'s dime.
 If you've got things you'd like to see added or removed, submit a PR or tweet at us.

+We also owe a lot of thanks to [Thoughtbot's bitters](http://www.github.com/thoughtbot/bitters) which Vellum was inspired by and draws a lot of its work from.

 ## License

 *MIT License.
 Vellum is Copyright © 2014 Mobify.
 It is free software and may be redistributed under the terms specified in the LICENSE file.*